-Despite the impacts of COVID-19, Colorado has continued to grow.
+Colorado continues to grow.
 According to the 2021 census report, Colorado added over 744,000 residents from 2010 to 2021, a growth of 14.8%, bringing the Colorado population to nearly 5.8 million, which is projected to grow to more than 8.7 million by 2050.
-A Statewide Water Supply Initiative report by the Colorado Water Conservation Board estimates that the South Platte River basin, which includes the Denver metropolitan region (and our Sky Ranch community), could require an additional

-400,000 acre-feet of water by the year 2030 due to continued growth.
+A Statewide Water Supply Initiative report by the Colorado Water Conservation Board estimates that the South Platte River basin, which includes the Denver metropolitan region (and our Sky Ranch community), could require an additional 400,000 acre-feet of water by the year 2030 due to continued growth.
 What makes this difficult for land developers and builders is that Colorado law requires developers to demonstrate they have sufficient water supplies for their proposed projects before zoning applications will be considered.
-This means developers and builders must solve their own water problems prior to development rather than wait for cities and municipalities to solve the problem.
+This means cities, municipalities, developers and builders must demonstrate water availability prior to development.
 This indicates that water will continue to be critical to growth prospects for the region and the state, and that competition for available sources of water will continue to intensify.

 Due to COVID-19, we have witnessed several changing consumer patterns, including residents leaving downtown urban areas to buy homes in the suburbs.
 This put our Sky Ranch community in the enviable position of being able to respond to this demand due to its great location, affordable home prices, available inventory, and easy access to work centers and major transportation corridors.
 We believe our ability to pair our water to our land and our in-house expertise for operating our systems allowed us to provide home builders with an affordable and sustainable master planned community that allowed our builders to quickly satisfy the increased demand from home buyers.
-We believe our affordable community will continue to grow even in the slowing housing market we are experiencing in the later months of calendar 2022.
+We believe our affordable community will continue to grow even in the slowing housing market we experienced in fiscal 2023 and continue to experience in fiscal 2024.